cbmayberry/SoftwareDevProject/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents the steps necessary to get Recycle NOLA up and running.

-Things you may want to cover:

 * Ruby version

-* System dependencies
+2.6.6

-* Configuration
+* Rails version
+6.0.4.4

 * Database creation
+Run rails db:create and db:migrate in order to create the database.

 * Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+Run rails db:seed to populate the database with dummy organizations, events, and users.

 * Deployment instructions

-* ...
+Commit to main branch on SoftwareDevProject which automatically updates the Heroku app https://peaceful-inlet-32598.herokuapp.com/